What is Zenhub Roadmaps?

 3. Using the Epic options menu to set the dates for the Epic:

 Once an Epic has been added to a Project, they are tracked by story points or Issues completed within that Epic.
-As you close Issues and merge Pull Requests the Project progress will update to reflect these changes.
+As you close Issues and merge PR's the Project progress will update to reflect these changes.
 Epics can also be added to the Roadmap as individual pieces of work, without being added to a particular Project.
 This can be done by selecting the green + located in the top left of the page and choose to add Epics to the Roadmap:

 - You cannot scale the timeline of a Project to be shorter than the timeline of the Epics associated with that Project.